As a Russian who has lived in Moscow for many years, I have finally decided to write a blog post about it, incredible! 🙂

 You can enter the church, the price is 350 rub, but it is not that spectacular from the inside.

 Check out the stunning building on the left of the church, it is GUM – the main department store of the country and the most beautiful one, too!
-Nowadays, they do an AMAZING job decorating the place and I am sure it will look fantastic during the World Cup!
+Nowadays, they do an AMAZING job decorating the place and I am sure it will look fantastic during your visit too!
 Go inside to check it out!

 The place serves as the resting place of the leader of the communist movement, Vladimir Lenin.
 Preserving the body with different reagents is a high secret.